Do you know what are the biggest weight loss mistakes that women make?

-Chances are that you are shopping in organic healthy food shops all-natural products with no added sugar.
-That is a nice marketing trick.
-Agave, coconut blossom nectar, maple syrup, molasses, dates, honey or sorbitol are all sugars with the same metabolic pathway.
+Are you buying organic healthy food, all-natural products with no added sugar?
+That is a nice marketing trick but agave syrup, coconut blossom nectar, maple syrup, molasses, dates, honey or sorbitol are all sugars with the same metabolic pathway.

-Let me tell you that sugar is sugar!
-It gets all broken down to glucose molecules.
+It gets all broken down into glucose molecules.

 Glucose (simple sugar) is the preferred source of energy in your body.
-Our brain loves glucose.
+Your brain loves glucose.
 The trick is to find the right balance.